UCLA-CS-131/handbook/getting-started.md

 - how to use [React](https://react.dev/) and [Flask](https://flask.palletsprojects.com/), which power barista's frontend and backend respectively

 ## Setup: Course Website

+### Prerequisite: Installing Ruby

+{: .warning }

+You may already have a system Ruby installed.
+If it is out of date, **you still need to do this section**; at minimum, you need to be on Ruby 3.

+In this section, we'll install the [Ruby](https://www.ruby-lang.org/en/) programming language, and verify that it (and Bundler, its package manager) is properly installed.

 ## Setup: Autograder